caseman/grease/doc/tutorial/tutorial3.rst

 Scoring and Levels
 ------------------

 We now know how many points the asteroids are worth, but we still need to keep track of the game score for the player.
-Since the score goes with the game, we can add store it in the :class:`GameSystem` where we bind the keyboard controls. if we had a game with multiple simultaneous players all with separate scores, we might choose to store the scores in a component instead.
+Since the score goes with the game, we can add store it in the :class:`GameSystem` where we bind the keyboard controls.
+If we had a game with multiple simultaneous players all with separate scores, we might choose to store the scores in a component instead.

 We refactor :class:`GameSystem` adding some attributes and methods: